jkerdreux-imt/PyRat/README.md

 3) Then, run the following command to create a PyRat workspace in the current directory:<br />`python -c "import pyrat; pyrat.create_workspace('.')"`

 4) Finally, run the following command to generate the PyRat documentation:<br />`python -c "import pyrat; pyrat.generate_documentation('pyrat_workspace')"`

-5) Check your installation by running the following command:<br />`python pyrat_workspace/games/example.py`

 <!-- ##################################################################################################################################################### -->
 <!-- ##################################################################################################################################################### -->